-Placement Exam.
+Placement into the math courses is based on a combination of the student’s college and the student's highest score on the ALEKS Math Placement Exam.
 Cutoff scores and course placement decisions are derived in collaboration with the Mathematics Department and are reviewed annually.
 The policies below apply to all students entering the University of Illinois at Urbana-Champaign in Summer 2013, Fall 2013, or Spring 2014.

 All new freshmen are required to take the ALEKS Math Placement Exam prior to registration, even if you are expecting AP or IB course proficiency credit.

-math class are also required to take the ALEKS Math Placement Exam.
-If you are transferring to Urbana with math credit earned elsewhere, you should check with your college to verify what other math courses, if any, your program requires.
-Click here for information about what your college expects you to complete.
+All transfer students who intend to enroll in a Calculus I or lower-level math class are also required to take the ALEKS Math Placement Exam.
+If you are transferring to Illinois with math credit earned elsewhere, you should check with your college to verify what other math courses, if any, your program requires.

 Within four months of taking ALEKS, students must enroll in the course that they place into.
 If you do not enroll in and complete the recommended course in the semester after taking ALEKS, you will have to take the ALEKS Math Placement Exam again at your own expense in order to obtain an updated course placement.
-Click here to learn

 NOTE TO STUDENTS WHO EARNED ADVANCED PLACEMENT OR INTERNATIONAL BACCALAUREATE CREDIT: